GenEars/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 Using such formal knowledge representation allows for a simplified interpretation of networks and their behavior, both for NetOps & SecOps teams and artificial intelligence (AI) algorithms (e.g. anomaly detection, root cause analysis, diagnostic aid, situation summarization), and paves the way, in line with the Network Digital Twin vision {{?I-D.irtf-nmrg-network-digital-twin-arch}}, for the development of tools for detecting and analyzing complex network incident situations through explainable, actionable, and shareable models (see {{FOLIO-2018}}, {{SLKG-2023}}, and {{GPL-2024}}).

 However, despite potential benefits of using knowledge graphs, these are not mainstream yet in commercial network deployment systems and decision support systems (see {{NORIA-UI-2024}} for more on the decision support systems perspective).
-YANG is a widely used standard among operators for describing network configuration and deployment.
+YANG is a widely used standard among operators for describing network configurations and automating their deployment.
 Using YANG representations in the form of a KG, as suggested in {{?I-D.marcas-nmop-knowledge-graph-yang}}, would minimize the effort required to adapt network management tools towards the unified vision and applications evoked above.
 The lack of alignment between various YANG models on key concepts (e.g. for describing network topology) is, however, hindering this evolution {{?I-D.boucadair-nmop-rfc3535-20years-later}}.